rutrastone/rutrastone.github.io/index.md

 <img class="profile-picture" src="gug.jpg">

 Hello!
 I am a computational linguist from Western Massachusetts, USA.
 I recently graduated from the [EM-LCT](https://lct-master.org/) program, where I spent my first year at the University of Groningen (🇳🇱) and my second year at the the University of the Basque Country (🇪🇸).
 I wrote my Master's thesis about the utility of multilingual word embeddings in transfer learning, supervised by Eneko Agirre and Gertjan van Noord.
-In January 2019, I will start a PhD project at Uppsala University (🇸🇪), where I will focus on multilingual Universal Dependency parsing under Joakim Nivre.
+In January 2019, I will start a PhD project at Uppsala University (🇸🇪), where I will focus on multilingual Universal Dependency parsing under supervision of Joakim Nivre.

 ## Research Interests